COVID 19/Coronavirus -

-Due to the situation with Coronavirus/COVID 19, we have changed how we work.
-To keep our patients and staff as safe as possible, we have cutting down the number of people coming into the surgery however, we are very much still here to help you and you should continue to contact us if you have any medical symptoms or issues that are not related to Coronavirus.
-We can deal with these requests in a variety of ways which keep everyone safe - by providing telephone advice, by holding video consultations when these are helpful or, as needed, by arranging for you to come for a face to face appointment - as usual, we will ask for more details of the issue and a doctor will assess how best we help before we come back to you to do that.
+We are keeping our patients and staff as safe as possible during the outbreak of COVID 19 and have therefore cut down the number of people coming into the surgery.
+As with coffee shops, offices and supermarkets the way we work has had to change and this will stay the case for a long time to come.
+However, we are very much still here to help you and you should continue to contact us if you have any medical symptoms or issues.
+We can deal with these requests in a variety of ways - by providing telephone advice, video consultations (when these are helpful) or, as needed, by arranging for you to come to see us for a face to face appointment.
+As usual, we will ask for more details of the issue to allow us to assess how best to help you.

 For further information on video consultations please click here.

-If you have developed Coronavirus/COVID 19 symptoms in the past 7 days (new continuous cough and/or a fever) or live with someone who has symptoms please follow the guidance on www.nhsinform.scot/coronavirus where there is an interactive guide you can use.
+If you have developed Coronavirus/COVID 19 symptoms in the past 7 days (new continuous cough, fever and/or loss or change of taste or smell) or live with someone who has symptoms please follow the guidance on www.nhsinform.scot/coronavirus where there is an interactive guide you can use.

 There are many helpful resources you can use -